cambridgeconsultants/rust-beagleboardx15-demo/README.md

 * Include a `.resource_table` section.
 * Include a vector table at 0x0000_0000.
-* Using assembly langauge (to guarantee the stack pointer isn't used), determine which core is running, then jump to core specific initialisation code.
+* Using assembly language (to guarantee the stack pointer isn't used), determine which core is running, then jump to core specific initialisation code.
 * In the core specific code, move the vector table to a chip-unique location (or just keep the second CPU shut-down).

 ### Modifications to linker script